o1iviachen/figology/README.md

 This version of the application is only supported by macOS devices.

 ### Installing the required software
-XCode and CocoaPods need to be installed to run this application.
+Xcode and CocoaPods need to be installed to run this application.
 If these are already installed, skip this section.
-1. Install XCode from the App Store.
+1. Install Xcode from the App Store.
 2. Open the Terminal and install CocoaPods by entering ``sudo gem install cocoapods``.

 ### Cloning and running _figology._
-1. Open XCode and select **Clone Git Repository**.
+1. Open Xcode and select **Clone Git Repository**.
 2. Enter the [repository link](https://github.com/o1iviachen/figology.git) and select **Clone**.
 3. Select a location to save the cloned repository and select **Clone** to complete the cloning process.
 4. Go to the Project File icon at the top of the Project Navigator (left-side panel) and change the Bundle Identifier.
 Apple recommends the following format: ``com.[your-organization-or-name].[app-name]``.